 This is a 57 year old female patient who was unhappy with the appearance of her jowls and neck after having undergone a previous “isolated neck lift” elsewhere, 12 years prior.
 She underwent a short-scar office-based facelift with a revision neck lift and platysmaplasty (re-tightening of neck muscles) under local anesthesia with valium.
 4 month after photos are shown.

 Starting sometimes in their 30s, but definitely in their 40s, most individuals show changes of aging in their face that begin to bother them.
 Facial aging is affected by genetics, exposure to or history of smoking, and sun exposure.
 In many patients with “early” signs of aging, non-surgical injectables can restore and rejuvenate the face without a lengthy recovery.
-BOTOX® Cosmetic and XEOMIN® are both popular methods of restoring the appearance of the forehead, and they can also elevate the brow to some degree, as well as improve crow’s feet lines on the sides of the eyes.
+BOTOX® Cosmetic and XEOMIN® are both popular methods of restoring the appearance of the forehead, and they can also elevate the brow to some degree (i.e. a “BOTOX brow lift”), as well as improve crow’s feet lines on the sides of the eyes.

-Patients also start to lose “fat” in their faces and get heavier “smile lines” or nasolabial folds about this time.
-There are a variety of fillers (JUVÉDERM®, RADIESSE®, Sculptra® Aesthetic, Restylane®, Perlane®, BELOTERO BALANCE®) that can add volume back in this area, as well as into the corners of the mouth and jawline area.
-All of this done together is essentially a “liquid facelift,” which can restore a number of concern areas on the face without “incisional surgery.”
+Patients also start to lose “fat” in the central aspects of their faces, in particular the perioral region around the mouth, and get heavier “smile lines” or nasolabial folds about this time.
+There are a variety of fillers (JUVÉDERM VOLUMA®, JUVÉDERM® Ultra Plus, JUVÉDERM VOLBELLA®, RADIESSE®, Sculptra® Aesthetic, Restylane®, Restylane® Lyft, Restylane® Defyne and Refyne, as well as BELOTERO BALANCE®) that can add volume back in this area, as well as into the corners of the mouth and jawline area.
+All of this done together is essentially a “liquid facelift,” which can restore a number of concerns in areas of the face without incisional surgery.

 Some patients—generally those who have too much excess skin, sagging jowls, etc.—may need more than a liquid facelift.
-These patients often benefit from a more comprehensive approach called the short scar facelift and neck lift.
-Dr. Boynton has been trained in many different types of facelift techniques; however, for his patients, he has found the best overall solution has been his short scar face and neck lift.
+These patients often benefit from a more comprehensive approach called the short-scar facelift and neck lift.
+Dr. Boynton has been trained in many different types of facelift techniques; however, for many of his patients, he has found the best overall solution has been his short-scar face and neck lift.
+This eliminates the vast majority of the “scar behind the ear” and along the lower hairline that is included in a “classic facelift” that often is more visible when women wear their hair up.
+This also leads to a faster recovery and is mostly done in a simple office setting under local anesthesia with valium alone.

 This innovative technique is typically performed in the office without traditional hospital care, anesthesia, or overnight stay.
 Patients often enjoy not having to go to a hospital, and most are very comfortable with local anesthesia and valium medication for mild relaxation.
 Some benefits of this procedure may include a much faster recovery than a traditional facelift because of limited incisions, as well as not having to undergo anesthesia.
 It is also more economical for patients since there is generally no hospital stay.